 Glyndwr 2 Glorious Shall Their Dragon be.

-Readers like to know if authors use the kitchen table, a shed in the garden, have a beautiful study or a cupboard under the stairs.
+Writing Place Readers like to know if authors use the kitchen table, a shed in the garden, have a beautiful study or a cupboard under the stairs.
 Where do you write?
 Have you a special desk, pictures, a view from the window?

 I have a book lined study apart from the window and the wall facing the desk.
 Above my enormous desk are photographs of my family dating back to 1850, some from the Welsh side, some from the East Prussian.
-When the Red Army marched into Allenstein my grandmother had less than 5 minutes to leave her family home.
-She abandoned her jewellery but packed the family photographs.
-Aside from books, there are gifts from my children including mechanical jumping pigs and pictures drawn by my grandchildren which sit quite happily next to my accounts and business files I only have to go into the room switch on the computer and look around to feel the need to write.
+When the Red Army marched into Allenstein my grandmother had less than 5 minutes to pack and leave her family home.
+She abandoned her jewellery but took the family photographs.
+Aside from books, there are gifts from my children including mechanical jumping pigs and pictures drawn by my grandchildren which sit happily next to my accounts and business files I only have to go into the room switch on the computer and look around to feel the need to write.